 Debt settlement companies can approach creditors dispassionately.
-When emotion is taken out of the equation, you may benefit in terms of getting a lower settlement offer.
+When emotion is taken out of the equation, you may benefit from getting a lower settlement offer.
 Because a debt settlement company knows how to craft a settlement proposal that creditors will truly consider, you will be more likely to reach a settlement agreement.

-Sometimes a debt settlement company may be able to reduce the number of calls you receive from collections agencies.
-While no reputable debt settlement company will promise to eliminate all creditor calls, at least some of your creditors may stop calling once the company begins negotiations in your behalf.
+Sometimes a debt settlement company may reduce the number of calls you receive from collections agencies.
+While no reputable debt settlement company will promise to eliminate all creditor calls, at least some of your creditors may stop calling once the company begins negotiations on your behalf.

-When compared to trying to settle your debt on your own with multiple creditors, the main benefits of using a debt settlement company are that your settlement amount will likely be much lower and you will also save significant time and effort.
+Compared to trying to settle your debt on your own with multiple creditors, the main benefits of using a debt settlement company are that your settlement amount will likely be much lower, and you will also save significant time and effort.